xychenmsn/string-schema/docs/faq.md

 # Frequently Asked Questions

-Common questions about Simple Schema and their answers.
+Common questions about String Schema and their answers.

 ## 🤔 General Questions

-### What is Simple Schema?
+### What is String Schema?

-Simple Schema is a Python library designed to make data schema definition intuitive and LLM-friendly.
+String Schema is a Python library designed to make data schema definition intuitive and LLM-friendly.
 It allows you to define data structures using human-readable syntax that works well with Large Language Models for data extraction and validation.

-### Why use Simple Schema instead of JSON Schema directly?
+### Why use String Schema instead of JSON Schema directly?

 - **Simpler syntax**: `name:string, age:int` vs verbose JSON Schema
 - **LLM-optimized**: Designed specifically for AI data extraction